Yupana: Types

 Although very different from each other, most scholars who have dealt with table yupanas have extended reasoning and theories to the Poma de Ayala yupana and vice versa, perhaps in an attempt to find a unifying thread or a common method of creation.
 For example, the Nueva coronica (New Chronicle) discovered in 1916 in the library of Copenhagen contained evidence that a portion of the studies on the Poma de Ayala yupana were based on previous studies and theories regarding table yupanas.

 History

-Several chroniclers of the Indies described, in brief, this Incan abacus and its operation.
+Several chroniclers of the Indies described, in brief, this Inca abacus and its operation.

 Felipe Guaman Poma de Ayala

 The first was Guaman Poma de Ayala around the year 1615 who wrote:

 In addition to providing this brief description, Poma de Ayala drew a picture of the yupana: a board of five rows and four columns with each cell holding a series of black and white circles.